And Fall-Autumn Activities - Sent in by Dianne Bracher

 Use your "Christian Jack-O-Lantern" at home and shine the cross out the window on October 31st.
 A witness for all the passers-by!

-(Originally from *Karen Schuster, Redeemer Lutheran--Flint, MI)
+(Originally sent in from *Karen Schuster, Redeemer Lutheran--Flint, MI)

 Perky the Orange Pumpkin